 I've been a developer for well over a decade now.
 I've worked for ecommerce sites, design firms, and did freelance development for a long time.
 I have experience setting up servers, using third-party services, build bots for various systems, and more.
 I also built a pretty popular collection of mixins for Django's class-based views.
 Some of them even got merged into Django itself.

-I'm also a frequent conference presenter, currently do weekly programming live streams, and I'm in the midst of writing a book about Django.
+I'm also a frequent conference presenter and do weekly programming live streams.

 In the past, I've helped organize workshops and conferences.
 Basically, I have a lot of fingers and I like to keep them in pies.
 That's such a weird phrase.

 Here are some videos of me speaking at conferences if that's something you want to see.

 Or maybe you'd rather see me programming things live on the Internet with little/no preparation.
 Here are some of my favorite episodes of that.

 People say nice things about me from time to time.
 Believe me, this section is more awkward for me to create than it is for you to browse through.

 @kennethlove I'm sooo overjoyed with #PythonBasics wowza do I feel cool making stuff work (after a lot of mistakes)— Connor (@CBlacksher) June 22, 2017